nsidc/qgreenland/doc/STYLE.md

 Categorical data can be raster or vector, but styling considerations are similar either way.

-Use the "Spectral" colorramp that's built-in to QGIS for Categorical data.
+Use the "Spectral" color palette from cpt-city for Categorical data.
+You can use this colormap without leaving the QGIS user interface.

 TODO: Pick a better color ramp or palette.